-Charlie Christenson (vocalist, pianist, songwriter and educator) is currently a doctoral fellow in the Studio Music & Jazz program at the Frost School of Music.
+Charlie Christenson (vocalist, pianist, songwriter and educator) is currently a doctoral fellow in the Studio Music & Jazz program at the Frost School of Music and a member of the indie rock band, beddside.
 Before moving to Miami this Fall, he served as Head of the Voice Department and Director of the Graduate Program at the McNally Smith College of Music in St. Paul, MN.
 Charlie received his Bachelors of Music in Education from Lawrence University in Appleton, WI, and his Masters of Music in Performance from the Manhattan School of Music in New York City.

-Christenson has studied privately with Peter Eldridge (New York Voices), Theo Bleckmann (Meredith Monk), Kate McGarry, Patrice Michaels, Fred Sturm, John Harmon, Matt Turner, Mark Soskin and Christine Salerno.
+Christenson has studied privately with Peter Eldridge (New York Voices), Theo Bleckmann (Meredith Monk), Kate McGarry, Kate Reid, John Daversa, Patrice Michaels, Fred Sturm, John Harmon, Matt Turner, Mark Soskin and Christine Salerno.

 He later relocated to Southern California, where Christenson focused on songwriting and teaching, both privately and for Apple Inc. Not long after, he was offered the opportunity to become the Head of the Voice Department at the McNally Smith College of Music, in Saint Paul, MN, and later the Director of the Graduate Program in Performance.

 Fall of 2013, Charlie and his trio (where he writes, sings and plays keyboard) released their first EP, entitled Shipwreckee, on New York based, Biophilia Records.
-This year, Christenson has released two jazz standards albums, Vol. 1 and 2, the first focusing on latin tunes and ballads, and the second on swingers.
+2017 saw the release of two jazz standards albums, Vol. 1 and 2, the first focusing on latin tunes and ballads and the second on swingers.

 Christenson grew up listening to Michael Jackson and playing drums in a Led Zeppelin cover band.
 In college he produced a classic rock radio show and played piano in a salsa orchestra.
 In New York, he sung with big bands and avant-garde free jazz ensembles, while spending his afternoons walking through Central Park listening to Sufjan Stevens and Bon Iver.

 "Charlie is an adventurer, already well into the journey of finding his own original voice in the surreal and somewhat stilted world of jazz.
 He is natural and creative and completely unaware that he is the real deal, which of course makes him all the more compelling.
-I believe in what he has to say so much already, even in the short time we've worked together - I can't wait to see all the places he'll go." – Peter Eldridge
+I believe in what he has to say so much - I can't wait to see all the places he'll go." – Peter Eldridge

 "Charlie has a beautiful instrument and a beautiful mind.
 A gifted young composer, arranger and vocalist whose love and talent for jazz is a godsend for anyone worried about the future of this music.
 One to watch..." – Kate McGarry